Nihongo Online School

 Is kanji hard to learn?
 Yes, it presents unique challenges that require dedication and the right approach.
 However, with proper methods, consistent practice, and realistic expectations, kanji learning is absolutely achievable for motivated learners.

 Remember that learning just 112 basic kanji gives you access to 30% of Japanese texts, and with 1,000-2,000 characters, you can read virtually any modern Japanese material.
-The journey requires patience and persistence, but the reward – unlocking authentic Japanese culture and communication – makes every stroke worthwhile.
+How to learn Japanese kanji fast comes down to one principle: consistency over intensity.
+The journey requires patience and persistence, but the reward, unlocking authentic Japanese culture and communication, makes every stroke worthwhile.

 Start with small, consistent steps, celebrate incremental progress, and trust in the process.
 Thousands of learners have successfully mastered kanji before you, and with the right approach, you can join their ranks.